See How This Natural Stone Shower was Transformed Thanks to Our Stone Sealing Service in New Canaan, CT

 Luckily, the damage wasn't severe.
 We assured the homeowners we could fully restore the shower with a stone sealing procedure.
 First, we would thoroughly clean the shower's floor and walls to restore their appearance.
 Second, we would coat the shower's surfaces with our proprietary sealant, Stone Armor, to keep them protected from harmful external agents.
 Feeling confident in our ability to restore the shower, the couple agreed to the service.

 The next day we went back to the customer's home ready to perform the stone sealing service.
 We began by soaking the shower's surfaces with a pH-neutral stone-safe cleaner.
 This would help loosen up the lime scale, dirt, and soap scum in the shower.
-This cleaner also contains sanitizing agents that keep the surfaces protected from harmful bacteria for up to one week after it has been applied.
+This cleaner is safe for tile and grout, and has been enhanced with an ingredient that can help inhibit the growth of bacteria, fungi, mold and microorganisms.
 Next, we used a high-speed scrubber to scrape the limescale from the walls and both the dirt and soap scum from the floor.
 We also came across some leftover residue from the sealant that had been previously applied to the shower's surfaces.

 After we made the shower look impeccable, we coated its surfaces with our flagship sealant, Stone Armor.
 This is an impregnating sealant that's specially made to keep stone surfaces protected by making them resistant to water, stains, soap, mold, and mildew.
 It also enhances the overall beauty of natural stone tiles.